13 Oct Artificial intelligence – What privacy issues with the GDPR?

 “a systematic and extensive evaluation of personal aspects relating to natural persons which is based on automated processing, including profiling, and on which decisions are based that produce legal effects concerning the natural person or similarly significantly affect the natural person;“

 It is important to stress that the provision above does not refer only to evaluations that are “solely” based on automated processing.
-Therefore a DPIA will be necessary in case of any automated profiling run by means of AI, ML or other technologies able to produce effects on individuals, even if there is a human intervention in evaluating the findings of the machines.
+Therefore, under the GDPR, a DPIA is necessary in case of any automated profiling run by means of artificial intelligence, machine learning or other technologies able to produce effects on individuals, even if there is a human intervention in evaluating the findings of the machines.

 This reppresents a quite burdensome obligation, but especially in the light of the principle of accountability, it is a quite relevant protection in case of claims.
 Indeed, a privacy impact assessment will show that the controller considered all the factors involved and put in place adequate protections of individuals’ privacy rights.